siberianfox/g2wiki/Alarm-Processing.md

 - [Job Exception Handling](Job-Exception-Handling)

 ###Machine States
 Machine states are listed below.
-Interlock is a new addition to the combined machine state.
+Interlock and panic are new additions to the combined machine state.
 The behavior of some other states have been slightly redefined, as described in the remainder of this page.

 <pre>
 enum cmCombinedState {